Thank You for Attending the Executive Partner Summit

 ERCOT, Senior Vice President, Regulatory Policy, General Counsel, Chief Compliance Officer, and Corporate Secretary

 We are excited to give you a first look into our hosted social events for the 2026 Executive Partner Summit.
-On Thursday afternoon, attendees will have the opportunity to choose from one of four thoughtfully curated networking experiences designed to spark meaningful connections, inspire industry conversations, and showcase the best of Austin’s culture.
+On Thursday afternoon, attendees will have the opportunity to choose from one of three thoughtfully curated networking experiences designed to spark meaningful connections, inspire industry conversations, and showcase the best of Austin’s culture.
 Whether you’re looking to unwind, explore, or dive into something new, there’s an experience tailored just for you.

 Golf at Barton Creek Resort